dvm-shlee/xnippet/examples/docs/SCHEMA.md

 - **`optional`**: Indicates whether the field is mandatory or optional.

 ### **Usage**
-This specification is integrated into the software to validate incoming data, ensuring that all entries conform to the defined standards before being processed or stored.
+This data schema is integrated into the software to validate incoming data, ensuring that all entries conform to the defined standards before being processed or stored.
 This approach enhances data integrity and reduces errors due to incorrect data formats or values.

 ---